daisymarie128/inno-day/README.md

 - `npm install`
 - `node image-capture.js`

-This script calls is a WIP.
+This script is a WIP.

 Is currently a place holder for our other code.

-## What doe sthis script do?
+## What does this script do?
 Calls our web cam script to capture images every 5 seconds.

 Makes our request to our Tensorflow application to decide whether it is mail or and ad.